isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 $$
 \begin{aligned}
-(a + b) \times c &= a \times c + b \times c \\
+(a + b) \times c &= ac + bc \\
-&= a \times c + c \times b \\
+&= ac + cb \\
-&= c \times b + a \times c
+&= cb + ac
 \end{aligned}
 $$

+Each side of an equals sign in this notation is equivalent to either `x` or `y` in a type `bind:x y:x ≡ y`.
+In the pen and paper proof, we see *what* is equal, but not *why.* Recall that in Agda, each sub-proof has its own name that we must explicitly `def:trans` together, and these are the sorts of "why"s we want to track.

-The bits written in this syntax are equivalent to the `x` and `y` in the type `x ≡ y`.
-They tell us *what* is equal, but not *why.* In other words, proofs written in the above style are missing *justification* as to *why exactly* we're allowed to say each step of the proof follows.
-In order to make room, we will use *Bird notation,* attaching justification to the equals sign:
+In other words, proofs written in the above style are missing *justification* as to *why exactly* we're claiming each step of the proof follows.
+In order to make room for these justifications, we will use *Bird notation,* which attaches them to the equals sign:

 $$
 \begin{aligned}
 & (a + b) \times c \\
 & \quad = (\text{distributivity}) \\
-& a \times c + b \times c \\
+& ac + bc \\
 & \quad = (\text{commutativity of $\times$}) \\
-& a \times c + c \times b \\
+& ac + cb \\
 & \quad = (\text{commutativity of $+$}) \\
-& c \times b + a \times c
+& cb + ac
 \end{aligned}
 $$

-The construction of our domain specific language is a little finicky and deserve some thought.
-Let's go slowly, but start with a new module:
+This is the syntax we will emulate in Agda.
+Doing so is a little finicky and deserves some thought.
+Begin with a new module.

 ```agda
   module ≡-Reasoning where
 ```

 The idea here is that we will make a series of right-associative syntax operators, in the style of our tick marks in the previous section.
-We will terminate the syntax using `ctor:refl`, that is, showing that we've already proven what we set out to.
-You'll often see a formal proof ended with a black square, called a *tombstone* marker.
+This syntax must eventually be terminated, analogously to how `def:∣_` had to be terminated by `def:□`.
+In this case, we will terminate our syntax using `ctor:refl`, that is, showing we've proven what we set out to.

+You'll often see a formal proof ended with a black square (`∎`, input as [qed](AgdaMode)), called a *tombstone* marker.
 Since proofs already end with this piece of syntax, it's a great choice to terminate our right-associative chain of equalities.

 ```agda
     _∎ : {A : Set} → (x : A) → x ≡ x